20 Working From Home Best Practices in 2023

 The PwC US Remote Work Survey showed that 52% of employers agreed that employee productivity has increased since working remotely.
 And with online platforms such as Zoom, Slack, and Rodeo which help connect teams and manage collaboration, teams can work remotely (or hybrid) with ease.

-Whether you’re working hybrid or getting used to a new normal working from home, adapting to a new environment can be difficult.
+Whether you’re working hybrid or getting used to working entirely from home, adapting to a new environment can be difficult.
 If you’re looking for working from home best practices and tips, follow along here.

 Working from home is not for everyone, as it requires an incredible amount of self-discipline.